 Guna and Karma

 Vedic philosophy describes how guna creates karma and karma creates guna.
-When we make a choice by guna, we create a consequence called karma which puts us in a new situation that forces us to make a new choice by guna; although all alternatives might be undesirable, we still have to pick the best alternative out of the given undesirable situation.
-The choice of picking the desired alternative creates happiness, and the choice where we are forced into undesirable alternatives creates unhappiness.
-The soul is constrained by the cycle of guna and karma—forced to make a choice, desirable or undesirable, and then forced to enter the consequences of the previously made choices.
+When we make a choice by guna, we create a consequence called karma which puts us in a new situation that forces us to make a new choice based on the guna.
+The soul is constrained by the cycle of guna and karma—forced to make a choice, and then forced to enter the consequences of the previously made choices.

 The idea of guna and karma is not esoteric philosophy.
-It is a very simple idea—our situation limits our alternatives and forces a choice, but depending on what we choose in the given situation, our further situations—as a consequence—can improve or worsen.
-We have no control over the situation, but we have control over what we choose in a given situation.
-It might not be exactly what we want, but we still make the best possible decision under the circumstances.
-That ability to choose the best of the available alternatives itself constitutes our duty or dharma.
-Our actions are therefore judged not in a universal manner, but only relative to the context of choice.
+It is a very simple idea—our situation limits our choices but doesn’t eliminate them; depending on what we choose in a situation, our further situations improve or worsen.
+We have no control over the present situation, but we have control over what we choose in the present situation.
+By that choice, we have control over future situations.
+The connection between present choices and future situations is the law of karma.
+The actions performed to get better future situations are called dharma.

 The Science of Choice

 Karma constitutes the principle of mutual exclusion (I have to choose, and the choice cannot be neither), whereas guna constitutes the principle of non-contradiction (I have to choose, but the choice cannot be both).
 The material world is logical not in the sense that it preempts choices, but in the sense that choices have consequences.
 Our inability to escape choice and our inability to choose everything defines logic.
 This science of logic only tells us that we cannot choose both and neither.
 It doesn’t tell us what we will choose.